 - In a large bowl, combine flour, cornmeal, sugar, salt and baking powder.

-- Stir in egg, milk and vegetable oil and mix until well combined.
+- Stir in egg, milk and vegetable oil.
+Mix well.

-- Pour batter into a greased baking pan (a 9" circular pan works well in a 12" e-skillet) that fits loosely in the electric skillet and place on a low slotted or perforated rack to prevent burning at the bottom.
+- Pour batter into a greased baking pan (a 9" circular pan works well in a 12" e-skillet) that fits nicely in the electric skillet and place on a small, low baking rack to prevent burning.

-- If you do not have a rack that fits in your skillet, metal skewers or poultry lancers may be used to rest the baking pan on.
+- If you do not have a rack that fits in your skillet, you can use metal skewers on the bottom of the skillet for the baking sheet to rest on.
 (Be careful not to scratch the nonstick surface!)

 Nutrition information on In the Kitch is provided as a courtesy and is an estimate only.
 It may not include toppings and/or sauces.